fboes/aerofly-wettergeraet/README.md

 **Important:** Be sure to quit the application before starting Aerofly FS 2 to not accidentally change values while AFS2 is running and to free up memory.
 Also you may want to backup your `main.mcf` in case something goes wrong.

+For troubleshooting look into the [Frequently Asked Questions](docs/faq.md).

 HTTP services
 -------------